-Within this <role> node, you can add the following nodes:
+Within this node, you can add the following nodes:

-- <CAPath> (optional) specify a DN that must be included in the SSL certificate's chain. - <VerifyCertificate> (optional) set to true to perform a real time certificate validity check before requesting the derived credential. - <ImportPIVDN> (optional) set to true if you want to populate the PIV DN (Xu55) field from the deriving credential.
+- <oid> (optional) specify an OID that must be present on the user certificate.
+You can include multiple <oid> nodes; the certificate must match all specified OIDs. - <CAPath> (optional) specify a DN that must be included in the SSL certificate's chain. - <VerifyCertificate> (optional) set to true to perform a real time certificate validity check before requesting the derived credential. - <ImportPIVDN> (optional) set to true if you want to populate the PIV DN (Xu55) field from the deriving credential.
 If you set this to false, or if the option is missing, this field is left blank.